 We all like to save money don’t we?
 I say this because, nine times out of ten, the very first question I am asked by a couple is “How much do you charge?”.
-This is a fair and reasonable question, and that is why I have my fees displayed on my website.
+This is a fair and reasonable question.
 In the scheme of things, I believe that my fees are very reasonable and only slightly above what a couple would pay to have their ceremony performed in a registry office.
 There are celebrants, however, who charge quite a bit more than I do and, if questioned, will make remarks such as, “Oh, you get what you pay for.”
 While this may be true sometimes, it isn’t always the case.
 In my case, I feel that what I charge is fair and, even though I could charge more, I know how hard it can be for people to make ends meet, so I don’t.

 A couple recently requested Annie’s Song by John Denver to be played during their wedding.
 I must be an old romantic at heart, because I reckon I’ll shed a tear or two once it’s playing.

 While I’m on this topic, I believe that music is an integral part of any good ceremony.
 If chosen well, it can be a vehicle for the (sometimes overwhelming) emotions felt by the bride and groom, and this is why I ask couples at our first meeting what music they are planning to have.
 If they are struggling a little, I have a number of samples I can suggest, to get them started.
 In fact, if a couple decides to use my free-standing PA system (with cordless mike) for amplification, I can even arrange for the music to be compiled and played in order at the appropriate times: usually, the procession, the signing of the register and the bit just after the ceremony, where guests and bridal party mingle.
 (There is a small fee for the use of the PA system and an operator, but it would be much less than hiring one separately.)